QITI/QITI-Website/content/research/_index.md

 <article style="background-color:rgb(90,75,90);width:100%;" class="post ph3 pv2 white">
 <h3>QuantumION - an open-access quantum computer for the research community
     </h3>
     <p>Together with Prof. Crystal Senko’s group, we are building an open-access, remotely operable trapped ion quantum computer (QuantumION).
 The hardware is based on 133Ba+ qubits in a Sandia HOA trap, with individual laser addressing to be able to perform arbitrary single and two-qubit quantum gates.
-The target commissioning of the machine is Fall 2021, with sixteen qubits.
 QuantumION is supported by Transformative Quantum Technologies (TQT).
     </p>
 </article>